gabrielbull/php-ups-api/README.md

 Note: UPS has two Address Validations.
 This is Street Level option, which includes all option of the normal Address Validation class and adds street level validation.

-Not all countries are supported, see UPS documentation.
-Currently US & Puerto Rico are supported.
+Currently only US & Puerto Rico are supported.

 <a name="addressvalidation-class-example"></a>
 ### Example